marekrei/weighted-embeddings/README.md

 Weighted-Embeddings
 =======================

-A system for learning word weights, optimised for sentence-level vector similarity.
+This is a system for learning word weights, optimised for sentence-level vector similarity.

+A popular method of constructing sentence vectors is to add together word embeddings for all the words in the sentence.
+We show that this simple model can be improved by learning a unique scalar weight for every word in the vocabulary.
+These weights are trained on a corpus of plain text, by optimising the similarity of nearby sentences to be high and the similarity of random sentences to be low.
+By applying the resulting weights in an additive model, we see improvements on the task of topic relevance detection.

-You can find model details in the following paper:
+You can find more details in the following paper:

 Sentence Similarity Measures for Fine-Grained Estimation of Topical Relevance in Learner Essays
 Marek Rei and Ronan Cummins